About Summit Public Schools

 About Summit Learning

-Summit Learning is the foundation of Summit Public Schools' 15 years of success and is based on collaborations with nationally acclaimed learning scientists, researchers and academics from institutions including the Harvard Center for Education Policy Research, the Buck Institute of Education and the Carnegie Foundation for the Advancement of Teaching, among others.
+Summit Learning is the foundation of Summit Public Schools' 15 years of success and is based on collaborations with nationally acclaimed learning scientists, researchers and academics from institutions including the Buck Institute of Education and the Carnegie Foundation for the Advancement of Teaching, among others.

 Summit's research-backed approach leads to better student outcomes.
 Summit students are also able to articulate what they are learning, why they are learning and how they learn best.
 They can advocate for themselves, know their passions and interests and have a long-term goal and plan rooted in these passions and interests.